-- o Identify and formally state problems that can be solved using engineering knowledge and skills. - o Demonstrate practical skills in the design of engineering components, assemblies and/or systems. - Demonstrate knowledge of creativity, innovation, safety, ergonomics and good engineering practice in the design process. - Develop a design project plan making best use of information technology and identify resources required to complete project milestones when a component is to be produced. - Produce and present technical designs accompanied with detailed analysis, calculations, manual and/or computergenerated engineering drawings or source codes and any other relevant information.
+Identify and formally state problems that can be solved using engineering knowledge and skills.
+0

+Demonstrate practical skills in the design of engineering components, assemblies and/or systems.
+0

+Demonstrate knowledge of creativity, innovation, safety, ergonomics and good engineering practice in the design process.
+0

+- Develop a design project plan making best use of information technology and identify resources required to complete project 0 milestones when a component is to be produced. - Produce and present technical designs accompanied with detailed analysis, calculations, manual and/or computer-0 generated engineering drawings or source codes and any other relevant information.